veeramalai03/PoissonProcess/README.md

+## Ex no: 6
+## Date: 8/6/2022
-# Poisson Process
+# <p align="center">Poisson Process

 # Aim :
-To find the probability of that
-(i) exactly 4 customers arrive

-(ii) more than 4 customers arrive

-(iii) fewer than 4 customers in 2 minute  arrival.
+To find the probability of that  (i) exactly 4 customers arrive (ii) more than 4 customers arrive (iii) fewer than 4 customers in 2 minute  arrival.
 Given that the customers arrive at a bank according to a Poisson process with mean rate of 3 per minute  during a time interval of 2 min.

 # Software required :

 Python

 # Theory: